makew0rld/dither/README.md

 - **Aesthetics** - dithering can be a cool image effect, and different methods will look different
 - **Speed** - error diffusion dithering is sequential and therefore single-threaded.
 But ordered dithering, like using `Bayer`, will use all available CPUs, which is much faster.

+## How do I get the palette?

+Sometimes the palette isn't an option, as it might determined by the hardware.
+Many e-ink screens can only display black and white for example, and so your palette is chosen for you.

+But in most cases you have all the colors available, and so you have to pick the ones that represent your image best.
+This is called [color quantization](https://en.wikipedia.org/wiki/Color_quantization).

+I might end up writing another library that implements some common algorithms for this, like median cut.
+But there are some libraries that exist already. [joshdk/quantize](https://github.com/joshdk/quantize) looks like the best one, although there is also [this one](https://pkg.go.dev/github.com/soniakeys/quant/median).

 ## Tips